mohAhanin/Alzheimer/README.md

    - Interpreting results in a clinically meaningful way.

 ### Potential Impact:
-If successful, this research could revolutionize Alzheimer's detection, leading to non-invasive methods for early intervention and improved patient care.
+If successful, this research could revolutionize Alzheimer's detection, leading to non-invasive methods for early intervention and improved patient care.🚀

 ---

-Feel free to customize this summary further to highlight specific achievements, collaborations, or additional context.
-Best of luck with your impactful work! 🚀